Ed Nottle: Personal life

 Nicknamed "Singin Ed", Nottle is famous for his charitable work both in the U.S. and Canada.
 He has raised over several million dollars for various charities (mainly focused on children).

 There has been talk of a movie of Nottle's life, called The 26th Man.
+The movie would highlight his life in the bar scene and tell the story of how he became an alcoholic.
 It was supposed to be in production in late 2007, but the financial capital never materialized to finance the project; the screenplay is ready to go, awaiting a new production company.